 Sure, no one had a fancy stand mixer in those days.
 We did, however, have a hand-held mixer, but we never used it for simply mixing the butter and sugar together.

 Here we are many years later, and I still prefer to cream the butter and sugar with a nice sturdy fork in a big ol’ bowl.

 Maybe I’m old-fashioned.
-Maybe I just like to get to know my food.
-Maybe I like the little bit of exercise/arm workout that I get from doing it by hand.
+I just like to get to know my food.
+And I like the little bit of exercise/arm workout that I get from doing it by hand.